 10. Consider cyber liability insurance.

 Cyber insurance protects you in the event of a data breach or hack that renders your computers broken.
-It can protect your business from breaches, system failures, and cyber extortion (hackers have gotten quite creative and will sometimes take over a system, demanding ransom for the computer’s release.
+It can protect your business from breaches and cyber extortion (hackers have gotten quite creative and will sometimes take over a system, demanding ransom for the computer’s release.
 Scary.)
 If your business relies heavily on computers or stores the personal information of your customers, you might want to consider adding a cyber policy to your business insurance plan.

 Yes, computers are great.
 They can do lots of cool things and help us run businesses more efficiently.
 Plus, they help businesses connect with clients.
 However, they’re also a huge liability.
 The plastic and metal box sitting on your desk might seem nice and secure, but the danger lies on the inside.
 Don’t forget about your computer risk when you go about creating a disaster response plan for your business.
 Make sure that you take steps to protect your business’s computers and limit your cyber risk.